cfengine/documentation/guide/installation-and-configuration/general-installation/installation-enterprise.markdown

 You should also add such a `ulimit -n` command to the script that implements `service cfengine3 start` (and `restart`) and to any policy that starts `cf-serverd` or `cf-hub`.
 For very large numbers of clients, it may be advantageous to build a custom kernel to allow setting `ulimit -n` high enough.
 You should also amend the value of `maxconnections` set in `cf_serverd.cf` under `/var/cfengine/masterfiles/controls/` to the number of clients, likewise.

-### Memory

-Minimum 2GB memory, but not lower than **8MB per bootstrapped agent**.
-This means that, for a server with 5000 hosts, you should have at least 40GB of memory.

-### CPU

-A modern 64-bit processor with 8 or more cores for handling up to 5000 bootstrapped agents.

 ## Download Packages